annleefores/cruddur/journal/week2.md

 ```

 - Replace the previous *rootSpan page-load* code with this one.
-- I created the backend URL regex using the new ChatGPT powered Bing.
+- I created the backend URL regex using the new ChatGPT.

 ```jsx
 registerInstrumentations({